Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/balance-request.md

 **Reasons why this should be changed:**
 Sensible points on why the modpack would be "better" if this was added.
 Ex.
-"The automation setup comes too late ... / There is nothing to do in the meantime ..."
+"The automation setup comes too late ..." / "There is nothing to do in the meantime ..."

 **Describe alternatives you've considered:**
 A clear and concise description of any alternative solutions you've considered.